ariadnaGomez/ng-walkthrough/README.md

 - `on-walkthrough-show` (optional) - Any walkthrough type.
 Bind method to be called when walkthrough is displayed
 - `on-walkthrough-hide` (optional) - Any walkthrough type.
 Bind method to be called when walkthrough is hidden
 - `header-bar` (optional) - If defined it will look for element to focus in the nav bar
+- `footer-bar` (optional) - If defined it will look for element to focus in the footer

 ## Testing